harishravi121/harishravi121/README.md

 (b) (3 marks) Briefly state why the three assumptions above are relevant to the solution.
 (c) (2 marks) How much time would it take for the Earth to completely rise above Moon’s horizon?

+From gate 2023
+Consider a tiny current loop driven by a sinusoidal alternating current.
+If the surface integral of time averaged Poynting vector is constant then the magnitude of the time averaged magnetic field intensity at an arbitrary r is \prop to 1/r^n where n=?